amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       nodes when NPULimitationCheck is True.
 The default is True.
    -  **AdjustShiftWrite**: (Boolean) If True, adjust the shift write of nodes when NPULimitationCheck is True.
 The default is True.
-   -  **AdjustHardSigmoid**: (Boolean) If True, adjust the pos of hard sigmoid nodes when NPULimitationCheck is True.
+   -  **AdjustHardSigmoid**: (Boolean) If True, adjust the position of hard sigmoid nodes when NPULimitationCheck is True.
 The default is True.
    -  **AdjustShiftSwish**: (Boolean) If True, adjust the shift swish when NPULimitationCheck is True.
 The default is True.
-   -  **AlignConcat**: (Boolean) If True, adjust the quantization pos of concat when NPULimitationCheck is True.
-The default is True.
+   -  **AlignConcat**: (Boolean) If True, adjust the quantization position of concat when NPULimitationCheck is True.
+The default is True, when the power-of-two scale is used, otherwise it's False.
-   -  **AlignPool**: (Boolean) If True, adjust the quantization pos of pooling when NPULimitationCheck is True.
-The default is True.
+   -  **AlignPool**: (Boolean) If True, adjust the quantization position of pooling when NPULimitationCheck is True.
+The default is True, when the power-of-two scale is used, otherwise it's False.
-   -  **AlignPad**: (Boolean) If True, adjust the quantization pos of pad when NPULimitationCheck is True.
-The default is True.
+   -  **AlignPad**: (Boolean) If True, adjust the quantization position of pad when NPULimitationCheck is True.
+The default is True, when the power-of-two scale is used, otherwise it's False.
-   -  **AlignSlice**: (Boolean) If True, adjust the quantization pos of slice when NPULimitationCheck is True.
-The default is True.
+   -  **AlignSlice**: (Boolean) If True, adjust the quantization position of slice when NPULimitationCheck is True.
+The default is True, when the power-of-two scale is used, otherwise it's False.
+   -  **AlignTranspose**: (Boolean) If True, adjust the quantization position of transpose when NPULimitationCheck is True.
+The default is False.
+   -  **AlignReshape**: (Boolean) If True, adjust the quantization position of reshape when NPULimitationCheck is True.
+The default is False.
+   -  **BFPAttributes**: (Dictionary) A parameter used to specify the attributes for BFPFixNeuron.

+      -  **bfp_method**: (String) BFP method.
+The options are "to_bfp“ and "to_bfp_prime",
+         corresponding to classic BFP and BFP with micro exponents, respectively.
+         The default is 'to_bfp'.
+      -  **axis**: (Int) The axis for splitting the input tensor into blocks.
+The default is 1 but can be modified by the quantizer according to the tensor's shape.
+      -  **bit_width**: (Int) Bits for the block floating point.
+For BFP16, this parameter should be 16, which consists of three parts: 8 bits shared exponent, 1 bit sign and 7 bits mantissa.
+The default is 16.
+      -  **block_size**: (Int) Size of block.
+The default is 8.
+      -  **sub_block_size**: (Int) Size of sub-block, only effective when bfp_method is "to_bfp_prime”.
+         The default is 2.
+      -  **sub_block_shift_bits**: (Int) Bits for the micro exponents of a sub block, only effective when bfp_method is "to_bfp_prime”.
+The default is 1.
+      -  **rounding_mode**: (Int) Rounding mode, 0 for rounding half away from zero, 1 for rounding half upward and 2 for rounding half to even.
+The default is 0.
+      -  **convert_to_bfloat_before_bfp**: (Int) If set to 1, convert the input tensor to BFloat16
+         before converting to BFP.
+The default is 0.
+      -  **use_compiler_version_cpu_kernel**: (Int) If set to 1, use a customized cpu kernel.
+         The default is 0.
+   -  **MXAttributes**: (Dictionary) A parameter used to specify the attributes for MXFixNeuron.

+      -  **element_dtype**: (String) Element data type.
+The options are "fp8_e5m2", "fp8_e4m3",
+         "fp6_e3m2", "fp6_e2m3", "fp4_e2m1" and "int8".
+The default is "int8".
+      -  **axis**: (Int) The axis for splitting the input tensor into blocks.
+The default is 1 but can be modified by the quantizer according to the tensor's shape.
+      -  **block_size**: (Int) Size of block.
+The default is 8.
+      -  **rounding_mode**: (Int) Rounding mode, 0 for rounding half away from zero, 1 for rounding half upward and 2 for rounding half to even.
+The default is 0.
    -  **ReplaceClip6Relu**: (Boolean) If True, Replace Clip(0,6) with
       Relu in the model.
 The default is False.
    -  **CLESteps**: (Int) Specifies the steps for CrossLayerEqualization